OpenACC/openacc-training-materials/labs/lab1/English/Fortran/README.md

 In this lab you will learn the basics of using OpenACC to parallelize a simple application to run on multicore CPUs and GPUs.
 This lab is intended for Fortran programmers.
 If you prefer to use C/C++, click [this link.](../C/README.md)

 ---
 Let's execute the cell below to display information about the GPUs running on the server by running the `pgaccelinfo` command, which ships with the PGI compiler that we will be using.
-To do this, execute the cell block below by giving it focus (clicking on it with your mouse), and hitting Ctrl-Enter, or pressing the play button in the toolbar above.
-If all goes well, you should see some output returned below the grey cell.

 ```bash
 $ pgaccelinfo